ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 ``prepare``
 ===========
-This subcommand allows a :term:`filestore` or :term:`bluestore` setup.
-It is recommended to pre-provision a logical volume before using it with ``ceph-volume lvm``.

-Logical volumes are not altered except for adding extra metadata.
+This subcommand facilitates the setup of :term:`filestore` or :term:`bluestore`.
+Before you run ``ceph-volume lvm prepare``, we recommend that you provision a logical volume.
+Then you can run ``prepare`` on that logical volume.

+``prepare`` adds metadata to logical volumes but does not alter them in any other way.

-.. note:: This is part of a two step process to deploy an OSD.
-If looking for
-          a single-call way, please see :ref:`ceph-volume-lvm-create`
+.. note:: This is part of a two-step process to deploy an OSD.
+If you prefer a single-call method of deploying an OSD, see :ref:`ceph-volume-lvm-create`.

-To help identify volumes, the process of preparing a volume (or volumes) to work with Ceph, the tool will assign a few pieces of metadata information using :term:`LVM tags`.

-:term:`LVM tags` makes volumes easy to discover later, and help identify them as part of a Ceph system, and what role they have (journal, filestore, bluestore, etc...)
+``prepare`` uses :term:`LVM tags` to assign several pieces of metadata to a logical volume.
+Volumes tagged in this way are easier to identify and easier to use with Ceph. :term:`LVM tags` identify logical volumes by the role that they play in the Ceph cluster (for example: journal, filestore, or bluestore).

-Although :term:`bluestore` is the default, the back end can be specified with:
+:term:`Bluestore<bluestore>` is the default backend.
+Ceph permits changing the backend, which can be done by using the following flags and arguments:

 * :ref:`--filestore <ceph-volume-lvm-prepare_filestore>`
 * :ref:`--bluestore <ceph-volume-lvm-prepare_bluestore>`